 Here are a bunch of gamepads that are confirmed to work great paired with the Oculus Quest:

 If you have a different Bluetooth controller or keyboard, you can still try to connect it with the instructions below.
-If this works great, make sure to comment down at the bottom of the post and help others other.
+If this works great, comment down at the bottom of the post and help others.

-How to Connect Bluetooth Controller to the Oculus Quest
+How to Connect Bluetooth Controller to the Meta Quest

-In this guide, we’ll show you how to connect a Bluetooth controller, such as an Xbox, Steel Series, or 8BitDo gamepad, to your Oculus Quest.
+In this guide, we’ll show you how to connect a Bluetooth controller, such as an Xbox, Steel Series, or 8BitDo gamepad, to your Meta Quest.

 Total Time: 2 minutes